-All of our class teachers are aware of SEND and are on the lookout for any pupils who aren't making the expected level of progress in their schoolwork or socially/emotionally.
-This might include reading, writing, number work etc.
+All our class teachers are aware of SEND and are on the lookout for any pupils who aren't making the expected level of progress in their schoolwork or socially/emotionally.
+This might include reading, writing, number work as well as emotional regulation and wellbeing.